- How do I become a Certified Customs Specialist (CCS)?

 Quiz results will be sent via e-mail approximately two weeks after the quiz submission deadline.

-14. What if I lose my CCS pin, certificate or membership card?
+14. What if I lose my CCS pin or certificate?

 15. I'm ready to retire, what will happen with my designation?